deep-compute/kwikapi/README.md

     app.listen(8888)
     tornado.ioloop.IOLoop.current().start()
 ```

-Making API request
+Making an API request
 ```bash
 $ wget http://localhost:8888/api/v1/add?a=10&b=20
 $ wget http://localhost:8888/api/v1/subtract?a=10&b=20
 ```

 For more examples of KwikAPI with Tornado go through this [link](https://github.com/deep-compute/kwikapi.tornado/blob/master/README.md) and with Django go through this [link](https://github.com/deep-compute/kwikapi.django/blob/master/README.md)

 ## Mock request
-Mock request is for quickly testing `KwikAPI`
+To demonstrate the various features of `KwikAPI` and also to use the same examples
+as living documentation and test cases, we use `MockRequest` so we don't need
+`tornado` or `django`

 ```python
 >>> import json